 Fountain Park in Fountain Hills

-If your travels in Phoenix take you northeast, stop off in Fountain Hills for a great family-friendly break.
+If your travels in Scottsdale take you further east, stop off in Fountain Hills for a great family-friendly break.
 Fountain Park is 64-acre area built around its namesake fountain, which shoots to 560 ft (taller than Notre Dame de Paris!)
 15 times per day, subject to weather conditions.
-What’s more, every time we visit the area it seems that the city had added yet more kid-oriented entertainment on the nearby land.
+What’s more, every time we visit the area it seems that the city has added yet more kid-oriented entertainment on the nearby land.